-If invited to submit an application under Stage Two you will be asked to provide more detailed responses and also to provide evidence to support your answers.
+If invited to submit an application under Stage Two, you will be asked to provide more detailed responses and also to provide evidence to support your answers.

 6.1.1.
-EOI Stage One Assessment criterion 1
+Stage One Assessment criterion 1

-How a grant will help you to scale-up, expand into domestic and global markets, and become self-sufficient (40 points)
+How will a grant help you to scale-up, expand into domestic and/or global markets (40 points)